Already have labs? Get a free clinical review Upload now

 If symptoms (like fatigue, low libido, or unusually poor training response) persist despite a solid plan, treat it like a health problem to evaluate, not a character flaw.
 That means repeatable measurements, appropriate lab testing, and clinician guidance when needed.

 1. Choose the target and get objective numbers: Decide whether your priority is health-driven weight loss, performance, or recomposition.
 Start by tracking everything you eat for 5 to 7 days to find your true baseline intake.
-Then reduce by about 500 kcal per day for steady fat loss, rather than extreme cuts that backfire on hunger and training quality.[1]
+Then reduce by about 500 kcal per day for steady fat loss, rather than extreme cuts that backfire on adherence and training quality.[1]
 Also track waist circumference, weekly average scale weight, and 2 to 3 key lifts.

 2. Build the body recomposition basics into your week: Base your diet on minimally processed whole foods.
 Emphasize fiber-rich foods like beans, fruits, and vegetables since increased dietary fiber intake is associated with weight loss in real-world programs.
 Keep protein high at 0.7 to 1.2 grams per pound of lean body mass, and if you lift, many men aim close to 1 gram per pound of body weight per day to preserve and build muscle.
 Strength train 3 to 4 days per week and apply progressive overload.
 Keep cardio as support for heart health and recovery, not as punishment.